johnschoeman/about/README.md

 ### About

-This is the repo for my personal 'About Me' website.
+This is the repo for my personal 'About Me' website: https://www.john.horse/